Chelsea goalkeeper Edouard Mendy makes first-half howler against Leeds

 This mistake could also be costly, with Leeds going on to double their lead before the interval as Rodrigo Moreno made it 2-0 just four minutes later.

-Meanwhile, Chelsea manager Thomas Tuchel is watching from the stands following his touchline ban for initiating the unseemly fracas with Tottenham boss Antonio Conte after the Blues' 2-2 draw against Spurs last weekend.
+Meanwhile, Chelsea manager Thomas Tuchel was watching on from the touchline at Elland Road after his one-match ban for the unseemly fracas with Tottenham boss Antonio Conte last weekend was temporarily suspended.

 Thank you for reading 5 articles this month* Join now for unlimited access